 New Scripts!

 These scripts are in various stages of pre-publication, and I may be able to send you a free perusal or license them directly to you!
-Read more about each script below and contact me at tracywellsplaywright@gmail.com for more information!
+Read more about each script or contact me at tracywellsplaywright@gmail.com for more information!

 Murder at the Haunted House